-Well, that’s all going to depend on just where you’re planning on passing out the flyers at.
+Well, that’s all going to depend on just where you’re planning on handing out the flyers.
 Train stations are going to be quite a bit different from a general street corner, after all.

 What is hand to hand leaflet distribution

 Okay, so you’re planning to hand out flyers but you’re not quite sure how.
 Let’s start with the fact that hand to hand leaflet distribution is probably going to be your best option.
 You’ll be able to see the people you’re giving flyers to face-to-face.